French Language for Education

 The programme can be studied as a single subject or in combination with another programme.

-The French Language with a view to Education uses the newest scientific outcomes from the spheres of linguistics, literature and didactic methods, and also reflects the developments in France and other francophone countries.
-Therefore, this course encompasses both the core linguistic, literary-historic and socio-cultural disciplines as well as the didactic disciplines.
+The French Language with a view to Education uses the newest scientific outcomes from the spheres of linguistics, literature and culture and didactic methods of foreign languages, and also reflects the developments in France and other francophone countries.
+Therefore, this course encompasses both the core linguistic, literary-historic and intercultural disciplines as well as the didactic disciplines.
 Emphasis is placed on acquiring active knowledge of contemporary language and culture, based on a solid methodological approach.
 Students can test the results of this approach in professional work experience placements.
 The structure of this course is designed to encourage students to master independent development and the employment of all their gained knowledge and skills, and their creative application in both educational or non-educational practice.
-The course aims to provide students with pedagogical, psychological, communicative and other formative skills needed for the follow-up Master's degree - Teaching French at Primary and Lower Secondary School Level.
-Because of the educational characteristics that this course is based on and its work experience programmes, it is only available at the Faculty of Education, Masaryk University (MU).
-It is complemented by the University's well-structured foundation and ongoing pedagogical and psychological work experience, and training in schools that collaborate with the Faculty.
-Unlike the philologically oriented studies based at the Faculty of Philosophy, the French Language with a view to Education is part of the Pedagogical Specialisation study programme and can be followed-up with the Master's degree course Teaching French at Primary and Lower Secondary School Level, which is also based only at the Faculty of Education.
+The course aims to provide students with pedagogical, psychological, communicative and other formative skills needed for the follow-up Master's degree - French language teaching for primary schools.

 Who does not know foreign languages, knows nothing of his own.